 On August 28, 2005 Hurricane Katrina redefined the Gulf Coast region and St. Anna’s Church.
 The rebuilding and support for this great city will take at least a decade.
 The resources and volunteer support that St. Anna’s and indeed the Gulf Coast region has received since that defining moment are the stuff of legends.

 St. Anna’s is located in a part of the city that touches upon several historic neighborhoods.
 Each neighborhood is distinct and was impacted differently by Katrina.
-The Tremé, our immediate neighborhood, received flooding, wind damage, and vast displacement of long time residents.
-This very poor neighborhood is, in 2011, still struggling to return and rebuild.
-The French Quarter and Marigny, within blocks of St. Anna’s, has rebuilt and restored what was and is an icon of the city’s efforts to “renew and restore”; we are a resilient people.
+The Tremé, our immediate neighborhood, received flooding, wind damage, and vast displacement of long time residents The French Quarter and Marigny, within blocks of St. Anna’s, has rebuilt and restored what was and is an icon of the city’s efforts to “renew and restore”; we are a resilient people.
 The St. Roch, 7th Ward, and Upper 9th Ward, neighborhoods still struggle to rebuild and repopulate having been a generally very poor part of the city that was profoundly flooded.
 The Bywater, un-flooded, is growing and is considered by many to be “the last bohemian paradise.”

 During the dramatic days following Katrina St. Anna’s found itself as one of the un-flooded bastions of hope.
 Clothing, water, and immediate medical aid were dispensed with great regularity.
 The city, and indeed this church, was trying to find its compass in the midst of chaos.
 In our own Genesis story a new creation was birthed and not in a vacuum but in collaboration with a dozen churches from around the U.S.A., and beyond that, a legion of volunteers.
 That collaboration and emphasis on attending to the needs of others was the corner stone of St. Anna’s as a missionary outpost in the midst of disaster crafted by the hands and prayers of many.

 The next mission was in response to the need for people to hear the music and to gain some sense that our very culture was not lost; we responded to the spiritual needs of our community in collaboration with the New Orleans Musicians Clinic, the director, Ms. Bethany Bultman quipped, “to keep the music playing.”
-From this was birthed the Mission to Musicians (M2M) which continues to provide a forum for some of New Orleans finest musicians to offer our unique art form to visiting volunteer mission groups.
+From this was birthed the Mission to Musicians (M2M) which provided a forum for some of New Orleans finest musicians to offer our unique art form to visiting volunteer mission groups.
 In the early days of M2M St. Anna’s was one of the only venues to listen to New Orleans music, receive a good meal, and to receive spiritual and medical support.
 Among some of the musical greats that have played this venue are: The entire Boutte family; Germaine Bassel; Kermit Ruffins; Sunpie Barns; Al “Carnival Time” Johnson; Tremé Brass; Zydepunks; over 300 checks issued to local musicians and over 6,000 plates of food served.
-We now offer two concert series: one in the Spring and a series in June and July as way to inform visiting volunteers and a “thank you” for their support.

 During the early days of the disaster New Orleans invited and needed skilled labor to rebuild roofs, houses, and remove debris.
 The result was a large influx of immigrant labor largely from Central America.
 Yet, New Orleans offered little if any support for this new labor force that was helping us to rebuild our city.
 A dedicated and passionate woman named Jamie McDaniel asked us to house an English as a Second Language (ESL) class at St. Anna’s.
 Less than a dozen students started the class.
 In time the Diocese of Louisiana offered seed funding for this mission that had grown to meet the needs of several dozen Latinos.
 By the end of 2009 the mission originally named Latino Apostolate had become much more than ESL classes but a true community.
 The work reaches out and advocates for Latinos; seeks to enculturated them and assist them to become prosperous self reliant members of New Orleans.
 The students have thought so much of the mission that they voted to rename it, “Oportunidades NOLA” or [Place of] Opportunity in New Orleans.
 The program ran from 2007 until 2012 when it was spun off to The Latino Farmers Co-Op.